yshirai999/Jegadeesh-Titman-Momentum-Strategy-Replication/README.md

 2. Review data validation output from `data_validator.py`
 3. Enable debug logging: `LOGGING_LEVEL = 'DEBUG'` in config.py
 4. Examine intermediate results in `/results` directory

----

-**Note**: This implementation is designed for academic research and educational purposes.
-Ensure you have appropriate data access permissions before running with proprietary datasets.